Skip to main content

 Make a sandbox purchase

-If you're able to retrieve your products for sale, it's finally time to make your first sandbox purchase!
+After successfully retrieving your products for sale, it's time to dive into your first sandbox purchase!

-When the user click on a product for sale, simply pass the product sku to the buy method.
+When a user clicks on a product available for sale, smoothly pass the product SKU to the buy method to initiate the purchase.

 try {